 I used a combination of intense interview prep, doing the job unofficially and saying yes to pretty much everything to become a consultant and later PM.

-With no track record, you need to lean on high enthusiasm and coachability — leading indicators of potential.
+When you have no track record, you need to lean on high enthusiasm and coachability — leading indicators of potential.
 Also helps to know people on the inside who can vouch for you.
 Your potential is your currency.